 Afterward, Miss Veedol was sold and renamed The American Nurse.
 On a 1932 flight from New York City to Rome for aviation medicine research, she was last sighted by an ocean liner in the eastern Atlantic, before disappearing without trace.

 A local group founded the Spirit of Wenatchee a nonprofit organization of EAA Chapter 424 pilots.
-They are attempting the ambitious project of recreating the historic flight and has built a replica if Miss Veedol.
-A permanent exhibit is housed at the Wenatchee Valley Museum and Cultural Center and tours of Miss Veedol are available through the museum as well.
+They are attempting the ambitious project of recreating the historic flight and has built a replica of the Miss Veedol.
+A permanent exhibit is housed at the Wenatchee Valley Museum and Cultural Center, tours of the Miss Veedol replica are available through the museum, with advance reservations.